Rahul7171/litmus/mkdocs/docs/experiments/concepts/awsIamIntegration.md

 #### Step 1: Create an IAM OIDC provider for your cluster

 We need to perform this once for a cluster.
-We’re going to follow the [AWS documentation to setup an OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) with eksctl.
+We’re going to follow the [AWS documentation to set up an OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) with eksctl.

 **Check whether you have an existing IAM OIDC provider for your cluster:** To check this you can follow the given instruction.